Paying your rent

 What we will do if you don't pay your rent

 - We will contact you asking you to pay the outstanding amount or if you can't do this to contact an Income Recovery Officer

 - Where possible we will make an agreement with you to help you clear the debt

 - We will visit you at your home to discuss the situation.
 If you are not in we will leave a card to say we have called

 - If you ignore our attempts to contact you, remain behind with your rent payments, or do not keep to an agreed payment plan, we will begin legal proceedings against you.

 Legal proceedings could lead to you being evicted from your property.
-The legal procedure differs for secure, non-secure and introductory tenants.
+The legal procedure differs for secure and introductory tenants.

 You should have been given information about claiming Housing and Council Tax Benefit, together with the necessary forms, when you signed up for your tenancy.